berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static toList(String fieldName)`

 Returns a `SObjectCollector` that accumulates the values of `fieldName` into a new `List<Object>`.
-Cross-reference fields and safe navigation are supported. <p>The result container can be casted to a specific type using SObjectCollector.cast.</p>
+Cross-reference fields and safe navigation are supported. <p>The result container can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|